Digit112/HL7-Parser/readme.md

 To resolve this issue, later versions like HL7 2.5 § 2.5.2 impose restrictions on the ordering of fields in these situations.
 In short, two instances of a segment which are not repetitions of one another and which do not belong to a common group or which are both individual

+### Constituent Indexing

+The HL7Grammar object understands entity names like "MSH", "ST", and "HD" for segments, and also like "EVN.1" for the first constituent in the "EVN" type.
+Segment groups can also be indexed using a novel syntax, all groups have the same index as their first non-group member plus a so-called depth letter.
+So the group whose first member is IN1.14 will be called IN1.14.A (if it is not itself within a segment group.
+If PID.4 is the first member of a group who is the first member in an outer group, then the outer group is PID.4.A and the inner group is PID.4.B, and so on.

 ## Tables

 Tables are like enum types and have definitions that look like this: